jschrier/blog/_posts/2022-09-23-Do-carbon-carbon-quadruple-bonds-exist?.md

 ---
-Title: "Do carbon-carbon quadruple bonds exist?"
+title: "Do carbon-carbon quadruple bonds exist?"
-Date: 2022-09-23
+date: 2022-09-23
 tags: chemistry science
 ---
 *Ethan Saunders '26 asks: "We learned about carbon-carbon single, double, and triple bonds...but do carbon-carbon quadruple bonds exist?"* __The short answer is: "maybe"....__